How to Conduct Instagram Hashtag Research

 Have you done any Instagram hashtag research lately?
 Whether or not you have, for the past few years, they’ve been taking the world by storm.
 No, but in all seriousness—in 2012 “hashtag” was named the word of the year.
 Later on, a baby would be named Hashtag and the term itself would be legally banned in France.

 See what we mean?
 Pretty crazy stuff.

 But you know where hashtags got their start, right?
-It had nothing to do with dictionaries, pregnant women or Europe—social media.
+It had nothing to do with dictionaries or pregnant women or Europe- it all started with social media.
 Since 2010, Instagram hashtags have been uniting brands with the audiences who most desperately crave their content.
 There’s only one potential problem, here—as a business, how should you use them on Instagram?

 It’s a fair question, and one that we answer on a daily basis here at Kicksta.
 So, if you’re in need of some solid direction in the ways of Instagram hashtag research, rest assured, you’ve come to the right place.
 Keep reading—below, you’ll find a number of instructions to help you milk Instagram hashtags for all they’re worth:

 Using Instagram’s Built-In Search Functionality